phaakma/linz_wfs/readme.md

 3. Make a copy of the template.cnf file in this directory and rename it settings.cnf.
 5. Obtain a LINZ API key.
 Paste this into the settings.cnf file for the api_key property.
 6. Look up the LINZ layer id and the name of the primary key field for the layer you wish to download.
 Add a new section to your settings.cnf using a file friendly name.
 Update with the layer id and id field.
-7. If you wish to set a spatial extent using a feature class, run using the --init argument first to create the data folder, staging file geodatabase and extent feature class without downloading anything.
-Add an extent polygon feature to this extent feature class using ArcGIS Pro.
+7. Optionally, add the path to a feature class, Esri json file or shape file in the settings.cnf for the extent_path to restrict the download to a polygon feature.
 8. Run the following command: "run.bat --name **config_name** --download"
 9. Schedule the following command: "run.bat --name **config_name** --changeset --purge"

 ### Smoketest
 1. Follow the basic installation steps above.